rhysd/tinyjson/README.md

 println!("Parsed: {:?}", parsed);
 ```

-`tinyjson::parser::parse()` is available for `&String` and `&'a str`.
+`str::parse()` is available.
 It parses the target as JSON and creates `tinyjson::JsonValue` object.
 It represents tree structure of parsed JSON.  `JsonValue` is an `enum` struct and allocated on stack.
 So it doesn't require additional heap allocation.

 ### Access to JSON Value